-The premise of the story revolves around the discovery of the Dragon Gate, which is believed to be a magical portal that can take you to another world, this is reminiscent of the Star Gate, from the movie and TV series, or at least that's what immediately sprung to mind as I read the first book, and which still holds true with the second, though there are significant differences between the two.
-The gate is discovered by normal humans who are quickly captured by magic-wielding humans, however, there are several factions of these mages, all of whom want the gate and are willing to go to war with each other to get it or control it.
+The premise of the story revolves around the discovery of the Dragon Gate, which is believed to be a magical portal that can take you to another world, this is reminiscent of the Star Gate, from the movie and TV series, or at least that's what immediately sprung to mind as I read the first book, and which still holds true with all the following ones, though there are significant differences between the two.
+The gate is discovered by normal humans who are quickly captured by magic-wielding humans; however, there are several factions of these mages, all of whom want the gate and are willing to go to war with each other to get it or control it.

 The second book reveals that the gate can access multiple worlds, but information discovered by Jadora and Jak while returning the gate to its original location points towards possible dangers if the gate is opened.
+The remaining books take you on adventures to these worlds, which do in fact harbour dangers, secrets, and mysteries.

-These are perhaps Lindsay's most thought-provoking books so far, but they are just as engaging and entertaining as her other books and definitely well worth reading.
+These are perhaps Lindsay's most thought-provoking books so far, but they are just as engaging and entertaining as her other books and are definitely well worth reading.

 As a cartography student, Jak has always dreamed of finding the lost dragon gate and exploring and mapping distant worlds.